Many or all companies we feature compensate us. Compensation and editorial

 4. Pay the fee: The IRS charges a $205 application fee.
 But if you meet low-income certification guidelines, you won’t need to pay.

-If you can’t afford to pay your taxes, you can apply for currently not collectible (CNC) status.
+If you can’t afford to pay your taxes, you can apply for Currently Not Collectible (CNC) status.
 If approved, the IRS can’t require you to pay your tax debt—for now.

 The IRS will continue to monitor your financial situation.
 If, at any point, the organization determines that your situation has changed, you may be required to start paying your debt.
 Your tax debt will continue to accrue interest and late payment penalties while you have CNC status.